taykim01/MilLex/README.md

-# ROKMC_BIGDATA: AI/Big Data-Based Military Translator
+# MilLex: AI/Big Data-Based Military Translator

 This project is an AI/Big Data-based translator designed to bridge the language gap between Korean and English for military purposes, specifically for the Republic of Korea (ROK) armed forces.

 ## Project Overview

-ROKMC_BIGDATA is a specialized translation tool that leverages advanced AI and big data technologies to provide accurate and context-aware translations of military terminology.
+MilLex is a specialized translation tool that leverages advanced AI and big data technologies to provide accurate and context-aware translations of military terminology.
 The primary goal is to facilitate clear and effective communication in joint military operations, intelligence sharing, and other multilingual environments involving the ROK armed forces.

 ### Key Features